-The present study aims to examine the gait signals of individuals with NDD and accurately classify each group solely based on their non-invasive force walking information, using a deep intelligent lightweight model.
+The present study uses a deep, intelligent, lightweight model to examine the gait signals of individuals with NDD and accurately classify each group solely based on their non-invasive force walking information.

-Tables 3 and 4 present the outcomes of the BiLSTM and CNN models in classifying three distinct vGRFs, respectively.
-This information is presented as mean percentages and SD during a five-fold

-CV.
-CNN showed better results, which are over 99.21% accuracy for all types of RF, LF, and SF signals, compared to BiLSTM, which achieved from 70.43% up to 75.11% accuracy.
+Tables 3 and 4 present the outcomes of the BiLSTM and CNN models in classifying 3 distinct vGRFs, respectively.
+This information is presented as mean percentages and SD during a 5-fold CV.
+CNN showed better results, over 99.21% accuracy for all types of RF, LF, and SF signals, compared to BiLSTM, which achieved 70.43% up to 75.11% accuracy.